The Seven Precepts

 The First Precept

-In the First Rift, the divinity orders the entirety of the host to give humanity its proper homage or worship.
-The host obeys, except for Iblis, who refuses to give obeisance or prostration to Adam, as representative of mankind taken as a whole.
+humanity its proper homage or worship.
+The host obeys, with the exception of Iblis, who refuses either obeisance or prostration to Adam, representing mankind as a whole.
+[1a]

-Elevating himself in his caste, Iblis evokes form and material origins.
-[1]
+form and material origins.
+[1b]

 The First Precept exalts self in caste and spurns fealty to unlike caste.
-[2]
+[1c]

 II.